<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 Traditionally, User Acceptance Testing (UAT) is performed at the end of a long software development cycle by the intended audience under real-world conditions.
 By then, engineering has performed a battery of technical tests to ensure the software works as expected.
 However, in some cases, engineering's understanding of the business requirements and user needs versus what the user was actually looking for are two very different things.
 This is where UAT usually comes in.

 But UAT is not simply for new software development.
-It is just as applicable for environmental changes such as an application upgrade or ensuring that application functionality works under a different operating system version.
+It is just as applicable for environmental changes such as an application upgrade or ensuring application functionality works under a different operating system version.

 So what about today?